-(a) Includes \$1,810,264 related to the Company's collateralized indebtedness and related interest.
+(a) Includes \$1,776,378 related to the Company's collateralized indebtedness and related interest.
 This indebtedness is collateralized by shares of Comcast common stock.
-We intend to settle this debt by (i) delivering shares of Comcast common stock and the related equity contracts or (ii) delivering cash from the net proceeds on new monetization contracts.
+In January 2023, the Company settled this debt by delivering shares of Comcast common stock and the related equity derivative contracts.